dwisusanto/UpScaleIDChallange/README.md

 3. Use proper error handling and logging to ensure that the API is robust and easy to debug.
 4. Use Git for version control and include a README file with instructions on how to run the application.

-## What I do
+## Steo by step
 ### Step 1: Install and set up the project
-1. Install Node.js and NPM on your computer.
-2. Create a new project folder and navigate to it.
+1. Create a new project folder and navigate to it.
-3. Initialize a new Node.js project using the following command: npm init -y
+2. Initialize a new Node.js project using the following command: npm init -y
-4. Install the following dependencies using the following command: npm install express mysql body-parser cors
+3. Install the following dependencies using the following command: npm install express mysql body-parser cors
-5. Create a new file server.js in the project folder.
+4. Create a new file server.js in the project folder.

 ### Step 2: Set up the database
-1. Install MySQL on your computer.
-2. Create a new database for the project.
+1. Create a new database for the project.
-3. Create a new table for tasks.
+2. Create a new table for tasks.

 ### Step 3: Define the API endpoints
 1. In the server.js file, define the API endpoints using Express.js routing.